-FIG. 4: Resonance frequency $k_c d$ as a function of the aspect ratio a/d.
-Open symbols are our experimental measurements, plain lines are the theoretical predictions by [17, 18].
+Fig. 4.
+Resonance frequency $k_c d$ as a function of the aspect ratio a/d.
+Open symbols are our experimental measurements, plane lines are the theoretical predictions by [17, 18].

-The behavior of the resonance frequency $k_c d$ when changing the size of the cylinder is shown in Fig. 4, that summarizes our main result: we observe two branches.
-The first corresponds to trapped modes symmetric with respect to Oy-axis and the second to trapped modes antisymmetric with respect to Oy-axis.
-The experimental results are compared to the theoretical predictions of ref.
-[17] for the first branch and with the theoretical predictions of ref.
-[18] for the second branch.
-This second branch is predicted to exist for a/d > 0.81 and it is experimentally confirmed here.
+ond branch is predicted to exist for a/d > 0.81 and it is experimentally confirmed here.
 Globally, an excellent agreement is observed with the theoretical predictions for both branches.
 It is worth noting that this is the case even for the largest values of a/d, for which the effect of a meniscus in the small region between the cylinder and the waveguide walls might be important.
 As will be seen in the next section, the dynamics of the contact line at the boundaries are not always negligible.

-B. On the possibility of enhanced and directional water wave emission by a periodic lattice of cylinders.
+3.2.
+On the possibility of enhanced and directional water wave emission by a periodic lattice of cylinders

 Photonic and phononic crystals have attracted considerable attention due to the existence of frequency band gaps, and the particular behavior of waves that are propagating in corresponding periodical structures.
 For application to water waves, interesting phenomena have been reported such as the superlensing and self-collimation phenomena [19, 20].
-In a recent paper, Mei and co authors [21] proposed the design of a highly directional liquid surface wave source by utilizing the high density of states at the band-edge frequency of a periodic structure.
+In a recent paper, Mei and co--authors [21] proposed the design of a highly directional liquid surface wave source by utilizing the high density of states at the band-edge frequency of a periodic structure.
 Their numerical study exhibits a high directivity associated to a resonance in the wave intensity transmitted by the lattice in one direction.
 We report below the experimental study of the proposed configuration.
 It appears that this effect is not robust in our laboratory scale experiments.
 The measured patterns of transmitted wave intensity nicely compares with numerical calculations but the agreement needs an unexpected high attenuation to be accounted for in the numerical model.
 This can be due to the attenuation produced by the dynamics associated with moving contact lines [22], a phenomenon that can be less important at the ocean scale.

-The experimental set-up is shown on Fig. 5.
+The experimental setup is shown in Fig. 5.
 The lattice used in the experiment is composed of brass cylinders of diameter 2a = 2 cm forming a square lattice with lattice step d = 3 cm (filling fraction $\pi a^2/d^2 = 0.35$ as considered in [21]).
-The cylinders are placed (immerged) in a wave tank with a water depth $H_0 = 3.3$ cm.
+The cylinders are placed (immersed) in a wave tank with a water depth $H_0 = 3.3$ cm.
 The point source is produced by a thin tip controlled by a linear motor.
-The tip oscillates vertically at the free surface with a sinusoidal frequency $\omega$ .
-Results presented below corresponds to $\omega = 38.51 \text{ s}^{-1}$ , near the expected resonance at $35 \text{ s}^{-1}$ .
+The tip oscillates vertically at the free surface with a sinusoidal frequency ω .
+Results presented below corresponds to $\omega = 38.51$ s-1, near the expected resonance at 35 s-1.
 Similar results have been observed at other frequencies [23].

-FIG. 5: Experimental set-up: a square lattice of $6 \times 6$ cylinders are placed in a wave tank.
-The point source is produced by a thin tip oscillating vertically at a sinusoidal frequency $\omega$ .
+Fig. 5.
+Experimental setup: a square lattice of 6×6 cylinders are placed in a wave tank.
+The point source is produced by a thin tip oscillating vertically at a sinusoidal frequency ω .

-FIG. 6: Left: Direct visualization of the wave field, Center: instantaneous measured field and Right: Linear part of the measured field (colorbar on (b) and (c) are in mm).
+Fig. 6. (a) Direct visualization of the wave field; (b) instantaneous measured field and (c) linear part of the measured field (colorbars in (b) and (c) are in mm).